 Frequently Asked Questions

 How much does it cost?
 How much would you pay for an all-inclusive educational adventure vacation?
 Famous theme parks would charge you hundreds, nay thousands.
-Georgia River Network’s natural Flint River theme park costs only $340 for adults (with unlimited rides!).
+Georgia River Network’s natural Flint River theme park costs only $360 for adults (with unlimited rides!).
 All meals are included.
-Prices are prorated for those doing only the weekend portion of the journey.
-Participants garnering more than $680 in Canoe-a-thon donations may request to have their registration fees reimbursed.
+Participants garnering more than $720 in Canoe-a-thon donations may request to have their registration fees reimbursed.

 How will the Fall Float be different from the summer Paddle Georgia trip?
 With the exception of a few bells and whistles, the Fall Float will be very similar to our annual Paddle Georgia event.
 Catered breakfasts, lunches and dinners will be provided, and Café Campesino will be on hand with coffee, tea and other refreshments.
 Our Rocky Ford Flint River Retreat campsite is tent camping only, however cabins are available for rent for additional fees.
 Transportation will be provided to and from launch sites/take outs and because we’re using the same campsite all three nights, you’ll have full access to your vehicle for the entirety of the trip.